padmanabh275/session11/README.md

 ## Training Data

 The tokenizer was trained on a curated corpus of Hindi text including:
-- News articles
-- Literature
-- Social media content
-- Government documents
+- Bhaskar.com - Bhaskar News Paper Site Using Beautiful Soup - Limiting the article to only India, Science, History.

 ## HuggingFace Space